lutfir-cpu/gymchope-rails/README.md

  Step 3: Run `rails s` to start backend server

+ Step 4: Run `rails db:migrate' and 'bundle install' to set up the database and dependencies resepctively

- Step 4: On another tab of the terminal, change your directory to gymchope-rails/frontend via `cd frontend`
+ Step 5: On another tab of the terminal, change your directory to gymchope-rails/frontend via `cd frontend`

- Step 5: Install npm dependencies, `npm install`
+ Step 6: Install npm dependencies, `npm install`

- Step 6: Finally, run the website `npm run dev`
+ Step 7: Finally, run the website `npm run dev`

  ## To edit